Menu

 Sexual Abuse Compensation Advice

-Our 2023 guide to help you claim for child sexual abuse
+Our updated 2025 guide to help you claim for sexual abuse

-If you are a victim of sexual abuse either as a child or an adult in the UK and have notified the crime to the police at any time, you may be eligible to claim criminal injury compensation.
+If you are a victim of sexual abuse either as a child or an adult in the UK you may be eligible to claim criminal injury compensation through a government scheme.

 On this page you will find out:

-• How much compensation you can claim following a rape assault.
+• How much compensation you can claim following sexual abuse or a rape assault.

 • What your deadline is for applying.

-• What problems can occur during a claim and how to maximise your prospects of success.
+• What problems can occur during a claim and how to increase your prospects of success.

-Victims of sexual abuse can claim government award payouts through a scheme managed by the Criminal Injuries Compensation Authority (CICA for short).
+Nationwide from 2023 - 2024 there were 200,000 sexual assault or abuse crimes recorded by the police.
+What many sufferers of abuse do not know is that they may be entitled to claim a government compensation payout through a scheme managed by the Criminal Injuries Compensation Authority (or CICA for short).
 This is an agency within the Ministry of Justice.
-The compensation scheme has a strict set of rules and eligibility is not certain.
+The compensation scheme includes crimes such as sexual abuse, domestic abuse and sexual assault but there are very strict rules which for many victims will mean eligibility is not certain.

 We are the Criminal Claims Bureau a regulated firm who represent victims of abuse wishing to claim compensation under the CICA scheme.
-Our abuse compensation guide below will answer many of your questions but you can call us for advice on 01423 593002 by Whatsapp / text 07707 338965 or chat with our team online if we can assist you further.
+Our abuse compensation guide below will answer many of your questions but you can get in touch for advice by calling 01423 593002 or by Whatsapp / text 07707 338965.

 Female abuse solicitor